Our Man in Havana: Plot

 The novel, a black comedy, is set in Havana during the Fulgencio Batista regime.
 James Wormold, a vacuum cleaner retailer, is approached by Hawthorne, who tries to recruit him for the Secret Intelligence Service (MI6).
-Wormold's wife had left him and now, he lives with his beautiful 17-year-old daughter, Milly, who is devoutly Catholic, but also materialistic and manipulative.
+Wormold's wife had left him and now he lives with his beautiful 17-year-old daughter Milly, who is devoutly Catholic, but also headstrong and demanding.
 Since Wormold does not make enough money to pay for Milly's extravagances, he accepts the offer of a side job in espionage.
 Because he has no information to send to London, Wormold fabricates his reports using information found in newspapers and invents a fictitious network of agents.
 Some of the names in his network are those of real people (most of whom he has never met), but some are made up.
 Wormold tells only his friend and World War I veteran, Dr. Hasselbacher, about his spy work, hiding the truth from Milly.

-At one point, he decides to make his reports "exciting" by sending to London sketches of what he describes as a secret military installation in the mountains, actually vacuum cleaner parts scaled to a large size.
+He decides to make his reports "exciting" by sending to London sketches of what he describes as a secret military installation in the mountains, actually vacuum cleaner parts scaled to a large size.
 In London, nobody except Hawthorne, the only one to know that Wormold sells vacuum cleaners, doubts this report.
 However, Hawthorne keeps quiet for fear of losing his job.
 In the light of the new developments, London sends Wormold a secretary, Beatrice Severn, and a radio assistant codenamed "C" with much spy paraphernalia.

 On arriving, Beatrice tells Wormold she has orders to take over his contacts.
 Her first request is to contact the pilot Raúl.
 Under pressure, Wormold develops an elaborate plan for his fictitious agent "Raúl".
 However, to his surprise, a real person with the same name is killed in an apparent car accident.
 From then on, Wormold's manufactured universe overlaps with reality, with threats made to his "contacts".
 Together, Beatrice, who still believes the contacts to be real, and Wormold try to save the real people who share names with his fictional agents.